Welcome To Sacramento Law Group

 Why Transparent Billing?

 Because we think it’s fair.
-Sacramento Law Group wants you to understand the total cost of achieving debt relief; that’s why our bankruptcy attorney quotes a flat fee that includes the cost of obtaining a credit report and taking the required education courses.
+Sacramento Law Group wants you to understand the total cost of achieving debt relief; that’s why our bankruptcy attorney quotes a flat fee that includes the cost of obtaining a 3-source credit report.

 Chapter 7 Bankruptcy